awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

   + The name of the chatter or collaboration group\.
   + If the group is public, `PUBLIC:ALL`\.

+You can add up to 200 entries in the `AccessControlList` field\.

 ## User context filtering for ServiceNow data sources<a name="context-filter-servicenow"></a>

 User context filtering isn't currently supported for ServiceNow\.

+You can add up to 200 entries in the `AccessControlList` field\.

 ## User context filtering for Microsoft SharePoint data sources<a name="context-filter-sharepoint-online"></a>